oyeoyeleye/2018-StackOver-Visualization/README.md

 Consists of two files:​

-surveyresultspublic – contains main results, w/one respondent per row​
+surveyresultspublic – contains main results, with one respondent per row​

 surveyresultsschema – contains each column name from the main results​